The Clear Edge

 The Executive Summary

-Who this is for: Operators and founders running lean service businesses around $80K–$90K/month with small teams (2–4 people) where one contractor or VA quietly holds most of the operational knowledge.
+• Who this is for: Operators and founders around $80K–$90K/month with 2–4 person teams where one contractor or VA quietly holds most of the critical execution in their head.

-The Delegation Collapse Problem: This article breaks down how losing a key contractor at $84K/month created $12K in delayed projects, $18K in blocked deals, $5K in rush hiring, and 175 hours of recovery work for a direct $35K loss and $108,500 total impact.
+• The Delegation Collapse Problem: Losing a contractor at $84K/month triggered $12K in delayed projects, $18K in blocked deals, $5K in rush hiring, and 175 hours of recovery for a direct $35K hit and $108,500 in damage.

-What you’ll learn: You’ll learn the Emergency Documentation Sprint, the Delegation Documentation Protocol, the Monthly Documentation Audit, and how they plug into The Delegation Map, Quality Transfer, Bottleneck Audit, and Founder’s OS so every delegated task becomes fully documented, auditable, and transferable.
+• What you’ll learn: The Emergency Documentation Sprint, Delegation Documentation Protocol, and Monthly Documentation Audit, and how they lock into The Delegation Map, Quality Transfer, Bottleneck Audit, and Founder’s OS so every delegated task becomes auditable and transferable.

-What changes if you apply it: You move from a fragile delegation system where one sudden exit can erase $35K and 6 weeks of progress to a documentation‑first model where tasks, decisions, and standards survive team changes and new hires ramp in 3 weeks instead of 6–8 weeks.
+• What changes if you apply it: You move from a fragile setup where one sudden exit can erase $35K and 6 weeks of progress to a documentation-first model where work, decisions, and standards survive turnover and new hires hit stride in about 3 weeks instead of 6–8 weeks.

-Time to implement: Expect about 50 hours of one‑time documentation and system setup plus 90 minutes per month for audits, an investment that has already prevented another $35K+ collapse and protected $108,500 in value.
+• Time to implement: About 50 hours of one-time documentation and system setup plus 90 minutes per month for audits—enough to harden the system that’s already blocked another $35K+ collapse and protected $108,500 in value.

 Written by Nour Boustani for low- to mid-six-figure operators who want delegation that survives turnover and emergencies without paying $35K in tuition every time a key team member leaves.

-This was at $84K/month.
-I had one full-time contractor handling client delivery, one part-time VA managing admin, and me running everything else.
+• The context: This was at $84K/month—one full-time contractor on client delivery, one part-time VA on admin, and me doing everything else.

 What broke: